-Gluten-Free Millet Peasant Bread
+Gluten-Free Millet Bread

 MIX all dry ingredients together in a bowl, until thoroughly mixed.

-ADD oil and warm water and quickly (but gently) stir together.
+STIR together with a whisk.
 It will be soupy, but don't add more flour!
 If you weighed everything precisely, it will thicken to cake-batter consistency within about 30 seconds.

-SET aside for 30-60 minutes at room temperature.
+SET aside for 30 minutes at room temperature.
 This will allow it to raise and the flax and chia to activate.
 During this time it will thicken almost magically into bread dough!

-FLOUR your hands and gently knead into bread dough on a floured counter (won't take more than 30-60 seconds of gentle kneading).
-It should now have a nice texture--not too sticky, and easily moldable.
+GENTLY knead into bread dough without stretching the dough–use a smashing technique.
+There's no gluten to develop, so it won't fold and stretch.
+Spend about 30 seconds gently kneading–sprinkling a bit more flour, if needed.
+It should now have a nice texture–not too sticky, and easy to form.
 If it is really sticky, add a couple tablespoons of more flour, and try again.

-FORM into a loaf and put in your oiled bread pan, or form into a ball and set on an oiled cookie sheet. (*See note for more ideas.)
+FORM into a loaf and put in your oiled bread pan, OR form into a ball and set on an oiled cookie sheet. (*See note for more ideas.)